Shukik85/hydraulic-diagnostic-saas/services/gnn_service/docs/EDGE_CENTRIC_MIGRATION.md

     - Edge features: 8 (static) + 6 (dynamic) + 34*N (time-series)
                    = up to 116D per edge!
     - Node features: 29D (4 internal sensors + 25 component types)

+    Phase 3.3 Note:
+      This class is the foundation for hetero graphs. build_graph_hetero() will use these features
+      but reorganize them into HeteroData format.
     """

     def build_node_features_v2(